Frequently Asked Questions

 Q. Why is the word "Debit" on the front of the card?

-A. Your card cannot be exchanged for cash value, and it cannot be used to withdraw cash an ATM or to request cashback at the point of sale.
+A. Your card cannot be exchanged for cash value, and it cannot be used to withdraw cash at ATMs or to request cashback at the point of sale, unless otherwise noted on your card carrier.

 Q. How is my card different than a credit card?